augustin-barillec/fictionary/README.md

 - web

-The questions directory contains the questions of the game and a script to write them to the Firestore instance of P.
+The questions directory contains the questions of the game and a script to write them to Firestore.

-The web directory contains the code for the app website (see link above).
+The web directory contains the code for the app website.

-The game directory contains the code which run the Fictionary games.
-The entry point is a main.py file containing 9 Cloud Functions.
+The game directory contains the code which runs the Fictionary games.
+The entry point is the main.py file containing 9 Cloud Functions.

-The cloudbuild directory contains 3 files:

-- deploy_game.yaml
-- deploy_questions.yaml
-- deploy_web.yaml

-These 3 files define 3 Cloud Build Triggers on P which deploy the game, the questions and the website.
+The cloudbuild directory contains 3 files.
+These define Cloud Build triggers which deploy the game, the questions and the website.

-The tests directory contains Cypress code that simulate different game scenarios on a real Slack workspace.
+The tests directory contains Cypress code that simulates different game scenarios on a real Slack workspace.

 ## Game